 Integrating data analysis into your operations can significantly reduce costs and improve efficiency without increasing your operating budget.
 California reduced its fleet by 15 percent once the state released its budget data on vehicle spending.
 The Center for Medicare and Medicaid Services’ “Big Data” tools have saved the government over $1.5 billion through fraud prevention and identifying waste and abuse.
 But these reductions in cost and improvements in efficiency can only occur when data is leveraged regularly to provide insights.

 With budget cuts and hiring freezes, it’s become more difficult to keep regular services up to date and hire data analysts to actually work with this data.
 It’s overwhelming to think of all the additional implementations that need to happen to make data into a resource instead of a burden.
 And herein lies the crux of the problem — how can government employees actually leverage the data they have with their current staff and budgets to streamline their processes and target their efforts?
 The secret is in the training.
 Data science training.

-When I speak to managers and executives about their strategic priorities, I hear the same responses: “We don’t have time to train up staff”, “We already have a data analyst who’s responsible for this”, or “Our team doesn’t have a background in math or programming.”
+When Data Society speaks with clients about their strategic priorities, the responses are the same: “We don’t have time to train up staff”, “We already have a data analyst who’s responsible for this”, or “Our team doesn’t have a background in math or programming.”
 However, in the long run, data literacy training is a short-term commitment for amazing returns on investment.
 Here’s why:

 1. While a comprehensive training may take a few days, once your staff is trained in data cleaning and visualization, work that would’ve taken days can be condensed into hours by building algorithms and coding scripts to automate procedures.
 With this small time investment, employees can recoup weeks of time over the course of a year.